 It seems that Prairie Dogs are quite prevalent along with Gazelles and Deer.
 Occasionally there are big-horn sheep and even mountain lions lounging about.
 Each day brings new activity on the loop so you never know what if anything you may come across.

 As with any other wildlife situation, it is important to realize that they are not tame pets and have the capability to cause harm or damage to you and your vehicle.
-For this reason, it is recommended that you do not approach the wild life and simply observe it in
+For this reason, it is recommended that you do not approach the wild life and simply observe it in it’s natural habitat.

 Talk about sky high, this peaks’ claim to fame is being the highest point between the Rocky Mountains and Europe standing tall around 7,242 feet.
 Originally this rocky topped point was discovered and held as a sacred landmark for the Sioux Nation due to Black Elk having a vision there.